AndreMatte97/Fanfiction/README.md

 ## Running the spiders
 1. Navigate to the 'spiders' directory in your Scrapy project folder.
 2. Start by running spider1, using the command `scrapy crawl spider1 -O PadriHPv2.json`.
 This runs spider1.py, which collects the first chapter of each story and saves their text and some metadata about them in a .json file called 'PadriHPv2', automatically created in the same folder of the spiders.
-Some things to note:
+A couple of things to note:
-  3. If for whatever reason you wish to rename the .py files containing the spider, remember that you'll still need to call them 'spider1' and 'spider2' when running them using `scrapy crawl`.
+  * If for whatever reason you wish to rename the .py files containing the spider, remember that you'll still need to call them 'spider1' and 'spider2' when running them using `scrapy crawl`.
 This is because the command actually checks for the variable 'name' declared inside the Python script, and not for the filename.
-  4. If you wish to give a different name to the .json file containing the output, you also need to open 'spider2.py' in a text editor, search for the line `with open('.\PadriHPv2.json') as f:` and change the name of the file there too.
+  * If you wish to give a different name to the .json file containing the output, you also need to open 'spider2.py' in a text editor, search for the line `with open('.\PadriHPv2.json') as f:` and change the name of the file there too.
 The reason for this will become apparent in the next point.
-  5. ciao
+3. After waiting patiently for the first spider to finish crawling, you can run the second spider.
+This one will look in the data collected by the first one, collect the URLs of every single first chapter and use them to retrieve all the subsequent chapters of those stories.
+This time you can name the output file however you want, so for example: `scrapy crawl spider2 -O FigliHP.json`.
+Keep in mind, on average each story has 3.6 chapters, so this spider will take nearly 3 times longer to run!

-3. Ciao
+## But...
+What did these Spiders get me?